EdgeFirstAI/documentation/docs/models/metrics/segmentation.md

   <figcaption>Prediction Mask</figcaption>
 </figure>

-We start by calculating the metrics per class which is the precision, recall, and accuracy for class A and B.  Class background is not included in the computations because it dilutes the revelant classes A and B since most of the area in the mask is typically classified as background.
+We start by calculating the metrics per class which is the precision, recall, and accuracy for class A and B.  Class background is not included in the computations because it dilutes the relevant classes A and B since most of the area in the mask is typically classified as background.

 **Class A Metrics**